CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 MOTHER: Then you stay here and do your thinking.
 You’re best off here.

-Explanation of the above passage: The second scene is at Derry’s house and Derry is talking to his mother.
+Explanation / Answer: The second scene is at Derry’s house and Derry is talking to his mother.

 His mother asked what did Derry think of her.
 She had already heard about Mr. Lamb.
 Derry told her not to believe what others said but she warned him that she knew what was required to be known about any person and therefore, asked him not to go back.
 Derry asked her the reason of her fear.
 He told her that Mr Lamb was just an old man with a tin leg and had a big house without curtains and a garden.
 He said that he wanted to go back and listen to things.
 His mother was curious to know what was it that he wanted to listen.
 He replied that he wanted to hear bees singing and wanted to listen to what Mr Lamb said.
 But she didn’t find it suitable and so she told him to stay at home and think about what he wanted to.